This guide will show you how to add a watermark to a digital image using a free and open source image editor that works in Windows, macOS and Linux.

-The screenshots in this tutorial show GIMP running on Ubuntu Linux, however the steps are exactly the same if you’re running GIMP on Windows.
-Windows users can download the Windows version for free here.
+The screenshots in this tutorial show GIMP running on Ubuntu Linux, however the steps are exactly the same if you’re running GIMP on Windows or macOS.

 Here are the before and after images: